Shashank231190/HGSDeploy/test.md

   Once Conditional forwarder is set make sure FQDN of both the DC is pingable to & fro.

-  2.The one-way forest trust between the hgs and fabric domains must be configured (HGS domain trusts FABRIC domain).
+  2. The one-way forest trust between the hgs and fabric domains must be configured (HGS domain trusts FABRIC domain).

-  3.Once the one way trust has been created, we need to create a security group on Pikachu.Local Domain & register this on HGS server.
+  3. Once the one way trust has been created, we need to create a security group on Pikachu.Local Domain & register this on HGS server.
 This security group will host       the computer accounts which will deploye as GuardedHost and intended to run shielded VM's.
 Follow the video tutorial to learn about it.

   4. Configure the host's key protection & attestation URL's by issuing the following command on guarded host, however to get the URL's jump to HGS server and run